-2nd Vice President Vivian Kerstein
+1st Vice President

-Vivian Kerstein and her family have been a members of SOJC for 12 years.
-The first four years, Vivian served as co-president of the PTA for the religious school and she has been a board member for two years, this year serving as First Vice President and on the Marketing and Membership Committees.
-During that time she and Abby Pait spearheaded the Sunday Brunch get-together and has been contributing with an artist’s eye towards marketing pieces.
+Vivian Kerstein and her family have been members of SOJC for 15 years.
+The first four years, Vivian served as co-president of the PTA for the religious school and she has been a board member for six years, mostly serving as First Vice President, on the Marketing and Membership Committees, and as the SOJC Newsletter coordinator/designer.
 Her husband Rich Waldor served on the board for two years as a board member and then as Vice President.
 Her daughter Simone Schiffmacher attended the Religious School, became a Bat Mitzvah under the expert tutelage of Cantor Ramsay.
-Simone was a member of the Cantorial Corp, Beit Hamidrash and traveled to Israel with Taglit-Birthright.
-Now, as a Junior in college, she enjoys membership with Hillel.
-Vivian’s son, Max Waldor, was a student at the Religious School since age 5, became Bar Mitzvah in 2009, and now is an active member of SOJUSY.
+Simone was a member of the Cantorial Corps, Beit Hamidrash and traveled to Israel with Taglit-Birthright.
+Simone receives her Master in Fine Arts degree from Cranbrook Academy of Art, May 2014.
+Vivian’s son, Max Waldor, was a student at the Religious School since age 5, became Bar Mitzvah in 2009, volunteers as an assistant for the Religious School, is a member of the Cantorial Corps and SOJUSY (SOJC’s USY group), and created the Holocaust Memorial at Southwest Orlando Jewish Congregation in the building’s hallway and on the SOJC website.
 You probably know Vivian as one of the face painters for the Purim Carnival each year.
-“I have seen the forward progress of a warm synagogue family.”
+“I am proud to have contributed to the forward progress of a warm synagogue family.”

 My husband and I are founding members of SOJC.
 We have lived in Orlando for over 20 years and have watched the growth in the South Orlando community.
 I have been involved in many of the SOJC committees including fundraising and membership.
 I help set up and clean up the Friday night Onegs, help with fundraisers, and welcome our members on the High Holidays and work on the committee that distributes aliyot and honors for the high holiday services.
 I look forwarded to sitting on the board again and serving SOJC.